ipfs-shipyard/ipfs-deploy/README.md

 by any stretch of the imagination, but a nice way to get started quickly with a blog, static website, or frontend web app.

-If you use this to deploy your website, send a pull request and I'll add it to the README.
+If you use this package to deploy your website, send a pull request and I'll add it to the README.

-### Any optional sections

 ## Install